geoserver/geoserver-history/doc/user/source/webadmin/server/status.rst

    * - Number of JAI Tile Threads
      - The number of parallel threads used by to scheduler to handle tiles.
 The value of JAI Tile Threads must fall between 0 and 100
    * - JAI Tile Thread Priority
-     - Schedules the the global tile scheduler priority.
+     - Schedules the global tile scheduler priority.
 The priority value is defaults to 5, and must fall between 1 and 10.
    * - Update Sequence
      - Refers to the number of times (60) the server configuration has been modified.